 The Massachusetts Institute of Technology (MIT) has some information on their website about selected publishers' policies regarding accepting journal articles derived from theses which previously had been deposited in a repository.

 Submit 'Restricting Thesis Access' form

-The form should be submitted to the Academic Support Office along with a completed Higher Degree Entry form and two soft-bound copies of the thesis.
+The form should be submitted to the Curriculum, Learning and Assessment Service along with a completed Higher Degree Entry form and two soft-bound copies of the thesis.
 It is important that this form is submitted with your Higher Degree Entry form before your viva so that there is time for your request to be considered.
 It must be signed by both your primary supervisor and departmental Director of Postgraduate Studies (or be accompanied by emails confirming their agreement).